sarayuv/sasehack-2025/PROJECT_README_TEMPLATE.md

 ## Challenges We Ran Into

 `The biggest challenge that we ran into was local storage.
-We wanted there to be a way in which we could reload the page and have specific items (such as sticky notes and photos) to stay and not be refreshed.
-It took some googling, but we were able to understand it and get it working`.
+We wanted there to be a way in which we could reload the page and have specific items (such as sticky notes and photos) to stay and not be refreshed.`

 ## Accomplishments We're Proud Of